dmolina/MoodleQuestions.jl/docs/src/formato.md

 > + Covid-19.
 > - Cold.

+By default the question is expected to have only one paragraph.
+If it is not the case, it can be surround by symbol `.

+**Example:**

+> `Who said the following question:
+>
+> "I have no special talent.
+I am only passionately curious."
+>
+> - Descartes.
+> + Albert Einstein.
+> - Plato.

 ## True/False questions

 The true/false questions are described with a sentence finished in *-* (if the